j-marquardt/time-adaptive-control-4d-var/README.md

 If you are new to `Python`, you have to [download and install](https://wiki.python.org/moin/BeginnersGuide) `Python`.
 The contents of this repository are available in GitHub under https://github.com/j-marquardt/time-adaptive-control-4d-var.git.

 The folder structure of this repository is as follows:
-- `src` - Contains helper files which are reauired for the execution of the examples
+- `src` - Contains helper files which are reauired for the execution of the examples.
 - `example_3_10` - Can be used to recreate Example 3.10 from the paper.
 - `example_3_11` - Can be used to recreate Example 3.11 from the paper.
 - `example_4_8` - Can be used to recreate Example 4.8 from the paper.